Derya Iner

 Auburn

-Derya Iner is an Associate Professor and research coordinator at the Centre for Islamic Studies (CISAC), where she teaches and conducts research on contemporary issues related to Islam, Islamic cultures, and Muslims.
-She received her PhD in Cultural Studies (major) and Gender and Women's Studies (minor) from the University of Wisconsin-Madison (UW) in 2011 and started teaching at UW in 2014.
+Derya Iner is an Associate Professor and Research Coordinator at the Centre for Islamic Studies (CISAC), Charles Sturt University, where she teaches and conducts research on contemporary issues related to Islam, Islamic cultures, and Muslims in the West.
+She is also the co-founder and co-leader of the Religiously Informed Resilience and Wellbeing (RRW) Research Group, a collaborative initiative with the School of Theology at CSU.

 Derya, who holds a PhD in Cultural Studies with a minor in Gender and Women's Studies, specializes in teaching and researching sociological and contemporary topics related to Muslims and Islam.
 Her expertise includes Muslims' portrayal and history in the West, women in Islam, and the contemporary debates on Islam.
 Derya also coordinates guided research seminars and teaches sociological research methods.
 Derya is currently working on developing a new subject called Sociology and Anthropology of Islam.